 Moreover, here you and your team will consider all the economic and legal, as well as recruitment issues that you may face during the software development project delivery and after it goes live.

 A BA may give you a high-level view of the system, tools, and techs, but the last word is the architect’s.
-He/she decides on the best tech stack, elaborates the app logic, integration methods, etc. – builds a ‘skeleton’ of a system, and sends it to the software development team to grow some ‘organs and muscles’.
+He/she decides on the best tech stack, elaborates the app logic, integration methods, etc. – simply put, they build a ‘skeleton’ of a system and send it to the software development team to grow some ‘organs and muscles’.